WebOfTrustInfo/rwot11-the-hague/draft-documents/composable-credentials.md

 2. Once the digest's corresponding `id` property has been located, the verifier must _dereference_ the URI specified in the `id`.
 That is, the verifier must fetch the `id` resource, so that it can compare its digest hash to the one specified in <strong><code>digestMultibase</code></strong>.

 For example, if the <code>id</code> property contains an HTTP URI, the verifier must fetch it via that protocol.
-If the <code>id</code> property contains a URN, it means that the verifier must already have access to that object out of band (URNs are typically used to link VCs <em>within </em>a given Verifiable Presentation).
+If the <code>id</code> property contains a URN, it means that the verifier must already have access to that object out of band (URNs are typically used to link VCs <em>within</em> a given Verifiable Presentation).

 3. If the verifier is unable to dereference (fetch) the resource referred to by the id, it must throw an error.

 4. The verifier must create a digest hash of the fetched resource, using the algorithm and parameters specified by the <strong><code>digestMultibase</code></strong> property.

-5. The verifier must compare the fetched resource's digest hash to the hash value specified by the <strong><code>digestMultibase </code></strong>property.
+5. The verifier must compare the fetched resource's digest hash to the hash value specified by the <strong><code>digestMultibase</code></strong> property.
 If the values do not match, it must throw an error.

 ### Hashlink Prior Art

-A hashlink (typically containing a URI and a digest hash) cryptographically binds a VC to another VC or object, by including a digest hash of the linked object itself.
+A hashlink (typically containing a URI and a digest hash) cryptographically binds a VC to another VC or object by including a digest hash of the linked object itself.

 The <strong><code>digestMultibase</code></strong> mechanism referenced in this paper is not the only way to hashlink or cryptographically bind by reference.

-The IETF [Cryptographic Hyperlinks IETF Draft](https://datatracker.ietf.org/doc/html/draft-sporny-hashlink-07) by Manu Sporny is an earlier iteration of <strong><code>digestMultibase</code></strong>, and combines a URI and a digest value in a single string.
+The IETF [Cryptographic Hyperlinks IETF Draft](https://datatracker.ietf.org/doc/html/draft-sporny-hashlink-07) by Manu Sporny is an earlier iteration of <strong><code>digestMultibase</code></strong> and combines a URI and a digest value in a single string.

 The IETF [ACDC - Authentic Chained Data Containers Draft](https://www.ietf.org/archive/id/draft-ssmith-acdc-02.html) uses a mechanism similar to digestMultibase (a combination of identifiers and digest hashes).

 ## Use Cases

-### Linked Claims with self-asserted skill credentials
+### Linked Claims with Self-asserted Skill Credentials

 ####
 <span style="text-decoration:underline;">User Story</span>: Alice seeks recommendation from Bob & Juanita for self-asserted skills she claims  \
 <span style="text-decoration:underline;">Goal:</span> Alice wants recommendations about her skills from credible professionals \
 <span style="text-decoration:underline;">Actors:</span> Alice, Bob, Juanita \
-<span style="text-decoration:underline;">Pre-Conditions:</span> Alice/Bob/Juanita have;  a decentralized identifier (DID); a credential wallet compliant with the W3C VC Data Model; the wallet has a simple, well designed UI to support self-issuing/signing of credentials \
+<span style="text-decoration:underline;">Pre-Conditions:</span> Alice/Bob/Juanita have: a decentralized identifier (DID); a credential wallet compliant with the W3C VC Data Model.
+The wallet has a simple, well designed UI to support self-issuing/signing of credentials \
-<span style="text-decoration:underline;">Post-Conditions:</span> Alice gets Bob and Juanita to issue supporting credentials attesting to her claimed skills bound to her self-asserted \
+<span style="text-decoration:underline;">Post-Conditions:</span> Alice gets Bob and Juanita to issue supporting credentials attesting to her claimed skills, bound to her self-asserted claim \
 <span style="text-decoration:underline;">Trigger:</span> Alice sends an email to Bob and Juanita which includes the claims she’s making seeking their corroboration.
 She includes the ID and specific assertions for them to write their recommendation and bind them to her credential. \
 <span style="text-decoration:underline;">Flow Narrative:</span>

-Alice has worked in warehouse distribution centers since she dropped out of high school to earn money to support her mother, and siblings, after her mother was forced to recuperate from injuries incurred in a vehicle accident.
+Alice has worked in warehouse distribution centers since she dropped out of high school to earn money to support her mother and siblings, after her mother was forced to recuperate from injuries incurred in a vehicle accident.

 Alice started as a custodian but over time and through observation and conversation with her co-workers she learned she could get trained to drive a warehouse forklift and significantly increase her earning potential.
 She enrolled in class 4 OSHA certified forklift driver training course while continuing her night custodian job.
-After receiving her certification she applied for a forklift driver opening at the company where she was employed but sought corroboration of her skills from her instructor at ISETA (Bootcamp 1.0) for the forklift specialization course, along with a LinkedClaim from her current supervisor attesting to her reliability, teamwork, and attention to detail she has expressed in her current job.
+After receiving her certification she applied for a forklift driver opening at the company where she was employed but sought corroboration of her skills from her instructor at ISETA (Bootcamp 1.0) for the forklift specialization course, along with a LinkedClaim from her current supervisor attesting to her reliability, teamwork, and the attention to detail she has expressed in her current job.

-Alice sends the self-asserted credential describing her skills relevant to the forklift driver position to Bob, her instructor ay ISETA of the OSHA forklift training course by email and points out the attributes she thinks he can attest to amongst her skill claims.
+Alice sends the self-asserted credential describing her skills relevant to the forklift driver position by email to Bob, her instructor at ISETA of the OSHA forklift training course and points out the attributes she thinks he can attest to amongst her skill claims.

-Alice does the same thing sending her self-assertion credential to Juanita, her current supervisor, pointing out those attributes she suggests Juanita has direct knowledge about her performance.
+Alice does the same thing by sending her self-assertion credential to Juanita, her current supervisor, pointing out those attributes where she suggests that Juanita has direct knowledge about her performance.

-Both Bob and Juanita construct a linked-claims Verifiable Credential recommending Alice for those attributes they have expertise in and can address with professional credibility based on their own bona fides included in their relevance arrestations describing their own training and background.
+Both Bob and Juanita construct a linked-claims Verifiable Credential recommending Alice for those attributes they have expertise in and can address with professional credibility based on their own bona fides; included in their responses are relevance attestations, describing their own training and background.

 Juanita and Bob send their self-asserted skill LinkedClaims to Alice after binding their attributions to those skills and competencies based on their knowledge of Alice’s capabilities.
-Alice selects these credentials for inclusion in the set she prepares as a verifiable presentation to submit to the job application site.
+Alice selects these credentials for inclusion in the set she prepares as a Verifiable Presentation to submit to the job application site.

-### A recommendation of an institution/business/gov issued credential to an individual by a third party.
+### A Recommendation of an Institution/Business/Gov Issued Credential to an Individual by a Third Party.

 ####
-<span style="text-decoration:underline;">User Story</span>: Claudio graduates with a certificate in cybersecurity and seeks a recommendation from one of his instructors,Laura for a job he’s applying to \
+<span style="text-decoration:underline;">User Story</span>: Claudio graduates with a certificate in cybersecurity and seeks a recommendation from one of his instructors,Laura, for a job he’s applying to \
 <span style="text-decoration:underline;">Goal:</span> Stand out from the pool of applicants based on his credential & recommendation to get the job offer<span style="text-decoration:underline;"> \
 Actors:</span> Claudio and Laura<span style="text-decoration:underline;"> \
-Pre-Conditions:</span> Claudio - has a DID, a VC compliant credential wallet; Institution issues a VC recognizing his completion of the cybersecurity program, and issues it to Claudio; Laura has a DID, VC credential wallet that supports self issuing. <span style="text-decoration:underline;"> \
+Pre-Conditions:</span> Claudio has: a DID; a VC compliant credential wallet.
+Institution issues a VC to Claudio recognizing his completion of the cybersecurity program.
+Laura has a DID; VC credential wallet.
+The wallet supports self issuing. <span style="text-decoration:underline;"> \
 Post-Conditions:</span> Claudio gets the job! \
 <span style="text-decoration:underline;">Trigger:</span> Claudio emails his instructure, Laura, asking for a recommendation & includes a copy of this certificate and VC recognizing it.  \
 <span style="text-decoration:underline;">Flow Narrative: \
 </span>

 Claudio recently completed a certificate program in cybersecurity.
 The technical college issued the certificate in both paper and VC formats.
-Through conversations with some of his instructors he’s become aware of an opening in a local cybersecurity sourcing company who provides short, 1 to 6 month consulting project contracts, and medium term placements for contract employees.
-Claudio asks one of his instructors, Laura,for a reference.
+Through conversations with some of his instructors he’s become aware of an opening in a local cybersecurity sourcing company who provides short, 1 to 6 month consulting project contracts, and medium-term placements for contract employees.
+Claudio asks one of his instructors, Laura, for a reference.
 Laura agrees to serve as a reference and suggests that she provide a verifiable LinkedClaim credential to his cybersecurity certificate.

-Laura asks Claudio for (a copy of) his VC conferring his cybersecurity certificate awarded to him for successfully completing his course of study that awarded him a Certificate in Cyber Threat Analytics and Prevention (CTAP).  \
+Laura asks Claudio for (a copy of) his VC conferring his Certificate in Cyber Threat Analytics and Prevention (CTAP) which was awarded to him for successfully completing his course of study.

- \
-Laura composes a self asserted verifiable linked claim that establishes her credentials or bona fides as a credible judge of Claudios knowledge, skills and abilities in this domain.
+Laura composes a self asserted verifiable LinkedClaim that establishes her credentials or bona fides as a credible judge of Claudio's knowledge, skills and abilities in this domain.
 She provides verifiable documentation of her work in the field through links to papers she has published, reports to which she contributed on cyberthreat assessment, and grants she has received for her work in this domain.

 She describes the work she has seen done by Claudio and her view of the level of performance he demonstrated.
-Laura also offereds additional evidence of Claudio’s knowledge in this discipline from the help he provided as a contracted worker under a cyber assessment contract she oversaw for a local regional bank.
+Laura also offered additional evidence of Claudio’s knowledge in this discipline from the help he provided as a contracted worker under a cyber assessment contract she oversaw for a local regional bank.
 These included statistical analyses of penetration tests, attack simulations and summary reports all in his Github account, all hashlinked into the evidence section of her LinkedClaim VC for Claudio.

-Laura signs her verifiable LinkedClaim VC and sends it as a VP to Claidios credential wallet.
-He accepts the presentation which puts the LinkedClaim VC in his wallet and generates a VP including his CTAP certificate VC, the LinkedClaim VC and several others that document related skills pertinent to the job requirements.
+Laura signs her verifiable LinkedClaim VC and sends it as a VP to Claidio's credential wallet.
+He accepts the Presentation which puts the LinkedClaim VC in his wallet and generates a VP including his CTAP certificate VC, the LinkedClaim VC and several others that document related skills pertinent to the job requirements.
 This VP is then sent to the cybersecurity sourcing company as part of his Verifiable Resume™.

-### A review of a paper submitted to an academic conference
+### A Review of a Paper Submitted to an Academic Conference

 **<span style="text-decoration:underline;">User Story</span>**: Layla is asked to write a review of a preprint submitted to a professional conference.
-She publishes her review as a document and creates a haslink to it in a VC that attests to her authorship of it and a hashlink to the original manuscript reviewed.  \
+She publishes her review as a document and creates a hashlink to it in a VC that attests to her authorship of it and contains a hashlink to the original manuscript reviewed.  \
 <span style="text-decoration:underline;">Goal:</span> Establish proofed authorship of a professional review of a submitted manuscript. \
 <span style="text-decoration:underline;">Actors:</span> Layla, conference publication service<span style="text-decoration:underline;"> \
-Pre-Conditions:</span> Layla - has a DID, credential wallet supporting self-authoring/signing, and supports multibase hashlinks.
-Conference has a stable URI for reviews submitted and their pre-print manuscripts both openly accessible from the web.  \
+Pre-Conditions:</span> Layla has: a DID; credential wallet supporting self-authoring/signing and multibase hashlinks.
+Conference has: a stable URI for reviews submitted and their pre-print manuscripts, both openly accessible from the web.  \
 <span style="text-decoration:underline;">Post-Conditions:</span> The conference paper archive has a review with proof of authorship by Layla, as does Layla should she wish to make such a claim to another third-party such as include it in her promotion and tenure review folder. \
 <span style="text-decoration:underline;">Trigger:</span> the conference organizers email Layla asking her to review a submitted paper with provable attribution of her authorship. \
 <span style="text-decoration:underline;">Flow Narrative:</span>

 Layla Soliman registered to attend her disciplinary conference in molecular genetics.
 The conference organizers asked her to review a paper submitted for presentation at the meeting to which she agreed.
 The organizers send Layla a link to the paper in a Google docs directory.

-Layla follows the link to the paper, reads the reviewer guidelines and sets out reading and taking notes to prepare for writing her review.
+Layla follows the link to the paper, reads the reviewer guidelines, and sets out reading and taking notes to prepare for writing her review.
 On completion of reading the submitted manuscript she prepares her final comments and writes her review of it.
-She sends her review to the conference organizers, and they in turn send her the URI of her review’s location. \
+She sends her review to the conference organizers, and they in turn send her the URI of her review’s location.
- \
 With that information Layla creates a self-assertion credential of type equals “review author” to claim her authorship which is cryptographically signed and contains two hashlinks, one for the Google doc location of her review of the submitted manuscript, and one to the submitted manuscript itself.

 Layla emails her LinkedClaim VC to the conference organizers for their records and keeps hers in her credential wallet to include later in her promotion and tenure folder.